 Their meal is hurried.
-They hunch over their plates, shoveling food in like it’s fuel for the fight and listening to the wind whistle through the trees outside.
-Grace prays that none of the older trees come crashing down on the roof, or the whole place might come down around them.
+They hunch over their plates, shoveling food in like its fuel for the fight and listening to the wind whistle through the trees outside.
+Claudia prays that none of the older trees come crashing down on the roof, or the whole place might come down around them.

 Drake and Ruby Gerritson from the Circus come around to help Pen wrestle the plywood onto the windows that don’t have functioning storm shutters.
 Dav rushes around the yard, gathering up all the effluvia of daily life – garbage cans, watering cans, the odd toy or two – and putting them in the shed.
 Estelle, still a bit quiet and withdrawn, cuddles with Lucas and Marcie on the couch.
 Lucas smooths her feathers with one hand and sucks the thumb of his other while an ancient VHS tape of cartoons serves as a distraction.
 Marcie has timed-out, tucked up against Estelle’s other side, asleep after so much excitement.

-Grace plays fetch and carry for a while.
+Claudia plays fetch and carry for a while.
 Where-are-the-big-nails?
 Will-you-help-me-hold-this-ladder?
 Where-the-hell’d-I-set-that-hammer-down?
 That kind of stuff.
-When things truly get under way, she moves into the house to check the emergency supplies.
-The can opener is stashed next to the neat rows of canned goods in the cellar.
+When things truly get underway, she moves into the house to check the emergency supplies.
+The can opener is stashed next to the neat rows of canned goods in the mud room.
 New batteries go in all the flashlights.
 Water jugs are inventoried and judged sufficient.

 The small horde of people come inside out of the rain and need to be dried off and smoothed out.
 Ruby Gerritson comes inside after giving herself a dog-like shake on the back steps and seems to sort herself out without trying much, rain rolling off her tattered denim shirt, her greying red hair still held in two tight braids.
 Her husband Drake settles the kids in a tidy heap in a safe place away from the windows and starts telling them a tall tale.